docyes/backbonebase/README.md

 ##### traverse `view.traverse(iteratee, options)`

 Traverse a n-level deep tree of `view.children` starting from the top and working down, yielding each in turn to an iteratee function.
 Each invocation of iteratee is called with two arguments: `(parent, child)`.
-Use `options.view` if you would like set the root child view to traverse.
+Use `options.view` to select a specific `view.children` view for traversal.

 ##### remove `view.remove()`